 A list of 172 groups considered to be dangerous sects was leaked to the press.
 This list was compiled due to anti-cult hysteria in the French National Assembly after religious cults in other countries threatened national security.

 One Baptist congregation on the list, the Institut Theologique de Nimes, lost the room they had rented for 12 years and two members of the congregation were fired from their jobs.
 Other groups named on the list suffered similar discrimination.

-In Belgium last February, four American Pentecostal Evangel missionaries teaching at the International Christian Academy near Brussels were detained by Belgian authorities.
-They were ordered deported for not having "proper paperwork."
+In Belgium in February of 2001, four American Pentecostal Evangel missionaries teaching at the International Christian Academy near Brussels were detained by Belgian authorities.
+They were ordered deported for not having “proper paperwork.”

 Belgium has identified even more ‘dangerous Christian sects’ than the French have.

 In 1997, the Belgian Parliamentary Commission on sects and the dangers they may pose to society and individuals released a large report.
 The report listed 189 organizations that fell under their definition of a sect, including many Christian groups.

 In the report they defined three classes of sects, which included (actual) sects, harmful sectarian organizations, and criminal associations but made no distinctions on the list.